The SMS Marketer’s Guide to Conversational Commerce 2.0

 Rewards programs have been around since the 1700s (yes, really), and for good reason — they are a great way to gain repeat customers.

-Brands often use SMS as a way to remind customers about the amount of points they have left to redeem — or to do a loyalty-related product launch (limited release drops for VIPs) or a loyalty-related promotion (double the points on your purchase this week.)
+Brands often use SMS as a way to remind customers about the number of points they have left to redeem — or to do a loyalty-related product launch (limited release drops for VIPs) or a loyalty-related promotion (double the points on your purchase this week.)

 Here’s a loyalty-related promotion from Girlfriend: